alexandr-tichonov/SOC-Automation-Project/README.md

 ```
 systemctl restart wazuh-manager.service
 ```
 Once Wazuh was configured to log all events, the raw data began appearing in the ```/var/ossec/logs/archives``` directory as archive logs.
-Unfortunatley Wazuh, by default, does not ingest archive logs simply leaving them stored for future reference.
+Unfortunately, Wazuh, by default, does not ingest archive logs, simply leaving them stored for future reference.

 To enable ingestion of archived logs, the Filebeat configuration file ```filebeat.yml``` was updated, by modifying the ```archives:``` ```enabled:``` parameter to ```true```.
 ```